 As an example let us assume we believe Jeff Bullas has it right (which I do, by the way) and we should tweet every 15 minutes.
 That means you need the incredible number of 96 different Tweets to cover a day.
 And if you do not want to sound like an old record with a flaw, and want to make sure, you do not repeat yourself more often than every few days, these tweets sum up to few hundred updates you need before you can even think about using this strategy.
 Jeff Bullas can easily do that.
 He has been posting an article a day on his blog for the past several years.
 Do you have these many evergreen posts to tweet?

-Do you want a step-by-step process with a four-week action plan to growing a social audience, get traffic fro social media and generate leads – without the confusing advice from the “influencers?”
+Do you want a step-by-step process with a four-week action plan to grow a social audience, get traffic from social media and generate leads – without the confusing advice from the “influencers?”
 Check out our ebook “The Social Traffic Code!”

 What if you do not know if you fit the “average”?